Mohamed Qanyare Afrah: United Somali Congress

-During the early period of the civil war between 1993-1999 Qanyare was an active participant in several peace conference's held in Egypt, Ethiopia & Kenya, he was considered to be a fairly well established warlord, who derived income from several checkpoints around the main Bakaraa market commercial area of Mogadishu, as well as taxing the activities of the Dayniile airstrip, one of the many airstrips around the city of Mogadishu open at that time due to the closure of the main airport, as well as being a shareholder in the El-Ma'an port. used by Mogadishu businesses in lieu of the decade long closure of the main Mogadishu port.
+During the early period of the civil war between 1993 and 1999 Qanyare was an active participant in several peace conference's held in Egypt, Ethiopia & Kenya, he was considered to be a fairly well established warlord, who derived income from several checkpoints around the main Bakaraa market commercial area of Mogadishu, as well as taxing the activities of the Dayniile airstrip, one of the many airstrips around the city of Mogadishu open at that time due to the closure of the main airport, as well as being a shareholder in the El-Ma'an port. used by Mogadishu businesses in lieu of the decade long closure of the main Mogadishu port.

 Transitional National Government

 In February 2001, Qanyare was persuaded to join the Transitional National Government (TNG).
 He served as the fisheries minister.
 In 2004, he was a presidential hopeful, but lost to Abdullahi Yusuf Ahmed.

 Transitional Federal Government

 In December 2004, Qanyare was appointed the position of Security Minister in the Transitional Federal Government (TFG).
 At the time, he was described as "one of Somalia's most heavily armed politicians" having a 2,000 man militia with dozens of technicals.
 He was also described as "a prominent businessman who runs an airstrip near the capital used by international aid agencies and importers of the stimulant leaf qat grown in Kenya and chewed by Somali men."

 On 8 November 2005, a noticeable rift in the TFG was reported when Qanyare, along with fellow fraction leader and Commerce Minister Muss Sudi Yalahow, refused to meet with Prime Minister Ali Mohamed Gedi until the capital was relocated to Mogadishu.
 At the time, Jowhar, the seat of rival fraction leader Mohammed Dheere, was being considered as a capital seat instead because it was less violent.
 In early February 2006, Qanyare was pushing an alternate proposal to move the government seat to Baidoa, which irked Dheere greatly.

 Qanyare later lost his post after entering into battle with the Islamic Courts Union (ICU) in the Second Battle of Mogadishu.